zulip/zulip/docs/testing/testing-with-node.md

 `frontend_tests/node_tests` directory, so you can simply start editing a file in that directory to create a new test.

-The nodes tests rely on JS files that use the module pattern.
-For example, to test the `foobar.js` file, you would first ensure that code like below is at the bottom of `foobar.js`:

->     if (typeof module !== 'undefined') {
->         module.exports = foobar;
->     }

-This means `foobar.js` follow the CommonJS module pattern, so it can be required in Node.js, which runs our tests.

 ## Coverage reports

 You can automatically generate coverage reports for the JavaScript unit